-Surprising WAYS SPANISH IMMERSION SUPERCHARGES BRAINS OF VERY YOUNG LEARNERS
+Surprising WAYS language IMMERSION SUPERCHARGES BRAINS OF VERY YOUNG LEARNERS

-The Research below PROVES bilingual children have higher math, reading, emotional, and analytical skills.
+Research here shows bilingual children have higher math, reading, emotional, and analytical skills

 So Much More Than a Second Language!